mozilla-extensions/firefox-voice/README.md

 Firefox Voice is an experiment from [Mozilla Emerging Technologies](https://research.mozilla.org/).

-Firefox Voice is a browser extension that allows you to give voice commands to your browser, such as "what is the weather?" or "find the gmail tab".
-Ultimately the goal is to see if we can facilitate meaningful user interactions with the web using just voice-based interactions.
-Initially the goal is to provide _any_ useful interactions.
+Firefox Voice is a browser extension that allows you to give voice commands to your browser, such as "What is the weather?" or "Find the gmail tab".
+Initially, the goal is to provide _any_ useful interactions.
+Ultimately, the goal is to see if we can facilitate meaningful user interactions with the web using just voice-based interactions.

 ## Launcher Usage

-Launcher is located in the top right corner of the browser window having mic icon like shown below.
+Launcher is located in the top right corner of the browser window having mic icon, as shown below.

 ![launcher location doc](/docs/images/extension.png)